varajala/microtest/docs/config.md

 **MICROTEST_ENTRYPOINT** to point to a file you want to be executed.
 If this path is not absolute, it will be joined with the path provided.

+If microtest doesn't recieve any command line arguments, the current working directory is used.

 <br>

 ### Altering module discovery

 After the config step is done microtest will search for test modules inside the given directory structure.
-The collected test modules are determined by matching the module name against a single regular expression.
+Which modules are collected is determined by matching the module name against a single regular expression.
 Here's the default value of this regex:

 ```python